ChrisWess/GerCorefApp/README.md

 # GerCorefApp

-This is a project of the university of hamburg.
+This is a project of the University of Hamburg.
 The GerCorefApp is a coreference visualization and annotation tool.

 ## Authors